nsdrussell/CSVScoresToExcel/README.md

 ## Further information
 ### Arithmetic
 I adapted the TruncatedMean method from the [Accord.NET framework](https://github.com/accord-net/framework).
+I don't take the truncated mean as the average, but rather use it to remove erroneous scores from the scores used then calculate an average.
 ### Exporting to Excel format
 I chose to use the [EPPlus framework](https://github.com/JanKallman/EPPlus) to output the data to excel as I am familiar with it and it works well.